VenithNET/Dragon-Linux/content/about.md

 Current major contributors are:

-* [Matthew Pitsicalis](https://home.venith.net/), the project lead.
+* [Matthew Pitsicalis](https://home.venith.net/), the founder of Dragon Linux.
 Matthew is a Linux nerd known for his work on various projects.